Low Cost – High Reliability

 Get the Best of Both Worlds – Inexpensive AND Efficient

-What if I told you that there was a heating system that is nearly as inexpensive to install as inefficient cadet or baseboard heaters, is 35-50% more efficient than those heaters, is as simple to install as a light fixture, requires no maintenance, operates completely silently, comes with a 20-year warranty and has a 40 year expected lifetime?
+What if I told you that there was a heating system that is nearly as inexpensive to install as inefficient cadet or baseboard heaters, is 35-50% more efficient than those heaters, is as simple to install as a light fixture, requires no maintenance, operates completely silently, comes with a Lifetime Warranty and has a 40 year expected lifetime?
 Sound too good to be true?
 Well is isn’t.
 Sola Ray panels combine the best of both worlds with a low installed cost and a high operating efficiency.

 GET A FREE INSTANT ENERGY ESTIMATE AND SEE HOW MUCH YOU CAN SAVE!!